 Look at any Olympic gymnast.
 They are absolutely jacked.
-The upper body strength required to move positions around the rings takes time to build.
+The torso strength you'll need to move positions around the rings takes time to build.
 And “time” by “intensity” equals gains.
 Moving around the rings, under control, is great for your wrist health too.
 Unlike when working out with a bar, your wrists move with the rings, therefore putting less strain on them.

 Gymnastic Rings Exercises

-Instability on gymnastic rings puts additional strain on the shoulder joint.
-It is vital you complete an effective warm up before any exercise routine, but especially when working out on the gymnastic rings.
+Instability puts additional strain on the shoulder joint.
+It is vital you complete an effective warm up before any exercise routine, but especially when working out with rings.

 Before getting stuck into the session, spend 10-15 minutes going through different mobility drills and dynamic stretches focusing on the shoulder region.

-If that’s too challenging, put your tiptoes on the floor to take off some of the weight.
+If that’s too challenging, put your tiptoes on the floor.
 If you’re able to hang comfortably for a couple of minutes, add in some scapula pull-ups to engage the lats a bit more.
 All you need to do is pull your shoulder blades towards the floor, without bending the arms.

-Top supports, the second fundamental gymnastic rings exercise.
+Top supports, the second fundamental gymnastic ring exercises.
 Opposite to the ring hang, but equally as important.
 This time you’ll develop grip and shoulder strength by holding yourself above the rings.
 Set your rings to hip height.
-Grip the rings then take your feet off the floor, keeping your arms locked out, and hold.
+Grip with both hands and then take your feet off the floor, keeping your arms locked out, and hold.

-Often we see people lose the ability to keep the rings close to their body.
+Often we see people lose the ability to keep the rings close to their body in the top position.
 If this is you, take some weight off by standing on your tiptoes.
 If you can control the rings, try moving your arms out to the side, then bring them back to your center.
 The next progression